taitulism/tm-ticker/README.md

 ### `.reset()`
 Resets the ticker.
 Calling `.reset()` while ticking does NOT stop the ticker.
 It does set the ticking starting point to when it was called, as if you have just started.
-In case the `tickOnStart` flag is set to `true` (default), your `onTick` handler will get called.
+In case the `tickOnStart` flag is set to `true` (default), your `tickHandler` function will get called.

 Calling `.reset()` after the ticker was stopped resets the `timeToNextTick` value to zero.

->Reseting a ticker does NOT clear the `interval` nor unbinds the `onTick` handler callback.
+>Reseting a ticker does NOT clear the `interval` nor unbinds the `tickHandler` callback.

 ```js
 myTicker.start()